 With UEFA providing financial aid for the project, the House of Macedonian Football is scheduled to be completed in the next 18 months and will be situated adjacent to the national teams' training facility along the river Vardar in Skopje, the country’s capital city.

-Prominent sporting personalities, including national team players led by coach John Toshack as well as representatives of the government, the state agency for youth and sport, and the City of Skopje, joined senior Football Federation of Macedonia (FFM) officials for a ceremony to mark the beginning of the building work.
+Prominent sporting personalities, including national team players led by coach John Toshack as well as representatives of the government, the state agency for youth and sport, and the City of Skopje, joined senior Football Association of the Former Yugoslav Republic of Macedonia (FFM) officials for a ceremony to mark the beginning of the building work.